NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter1.md

---- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:fd5f3c1098
+--- type:PlainMultipleChoiceExercise lang:r xp:50 skills:1 key:fd5f3c1098

 ## Linear Regression

 The `lm()` function in R is an implementation of the Linear Regression algorithm.
 Linear regression is a method for modeling the relationship between two variables.
 The goal is to find an equation that fits the data.